AUfluids/RSTE_budget/README.md

    mpirun -np 4 pimpleFoam -parallel
    ```

-### DNS Mode (Not Recommended)
+### DNS Mode

-The RSTE budget calculation can also be run in DNS mode, although this is not recommended for most applications.
+The RSTE budget calculation can also be run in DNS mode.
 To run in DNS mode:

 1. **Set turbulence model to laminar**:
    ```cpp